ddvlanck/gipod-ldes-demo/README.md

 Depending on which backend you want to use, a different _docker-compose_ file has to be executed:
 - Mongo: `docker-compose -f docker-compose-mongo.yml up`
 - Postgis `docker-compose -f docker-compose-postgis.yml up`
+  Neo4j `docker-compose -f docker-compose-neo4j.yml up`

-Both docker-compose files will initiate two containers.
-A container containing the actual database (mongo or postgis), and a second one that provides a Web-based admin interface (Mongo Express or PgAdmin) that allows easy interaction with the database.
+All docker-compose files will initiate at least two containers.
+A container containing the actual database (mongo, postgis or neo4j), and a second one that provides a Web-based admin interface (Mongo Express, PgAdmin or Neo4j Browser) that allows easy interaction with the database.

 #### Mongo as database